molokoSKozla/testRepository/README.md

 ### Your task:
 1. first branch - undesterstand vagrant file and use provision from bash script file instead inline script.
-2. second branch -
+2. second branch - provision on ansible with same action as on bash.
-3. third
+3. third branch - coming soon :)